 - PUBLIC SCHOOL CODE

-statutes governing the state's public schools.
+New Mexico statutes governing the state's public schools.

-- PUBLIC SCHOOL INSURANCE AUTHORITY
+- PUBLIC SCHOOL INSURANCE AUTHORITY ACT (PSIA)

 A law that provides comprehensive core insurance programs for all eligible public

 and post-secondary schools, school board members and school employees, as well as

 - PUBLIC SCHOOL TRANSPORTATION

 Transportation to and from public schools that is guaranteed by

 statute for all New Mexico students who live beyond a minimum distance from school.

 be provided by local school districts or private contractors.

 - REGIONAL COOPERATIVE CENTERS (RCCs)

 Seven local education cooperatives made up of school districts.
 RCCs coordinate

 and provide federally funded special education and other services to member districts.

-member districts.
 One of the member districts acts as a fiscal agent.

-- REGIONAL EDUCATIONAL COOPERATIVE
+- REGIONAL EDUCATIONAL COOPERATIVE (RECs)

 coordinate and provide federally funded special education and other services to

 member districts.
 Unlike RCCs, they act as their own fiscal agents.

 the statehouse to help students learn to use their minds well.

 based on the premise that all students can and must develop higher level thinking

 - RETIREE HEALTH CARE ACT (RHCA)

 and dependents of those retiring from certain public service positions in New Mexico.